Skip to content

 The popularity of the multi-coloured lakes in Kelimutu may have already spread worldwide.
 However, you can still call this lake a hidden paradise in Indonesia.

-Apart from the lake water having different colours, this place is also surrounded by volcanoes, making this natural wonder unbeatable when it comes to the views it offers.
+Apart from the lake water’s different colours, this place is also surrounded by volcanoes, making this natural wonder unbeatable for the views it offers.

-The lake, located in Ende, Flores, actually also shows a mixture of western and eastern cultures.
-After you’re done taking some breathtaking pictures for your feed, get a glimpse of Indonesian history —more of folklore— to understand why the lake water has a changing colour.
+The lake, located in Ende, Flores, also shows a mixture of Western and Eastern cultures.
+After you’re done taking some breathtaking pictures for your feed, get a glimpse of Indonesian history—more of folklore—to understand why the lake water has a changing colour.

 Goa Gong – East Java

 Maybe you’ve only heard of Pacitan because of its beautiful beaches.
-However, this district has other tourist attractions that are no less fun to visit, and one of them is Goa Gong.
+However, this district has other tourist attractions that are no less fun to visit, including Goa Gong.

 The uniqueness of Goa Gong lies in the stalactites and stalagmites inside.
-The place is filled with colourful lights, giving the cave a reputation for being the most beautiful in Southeast Asia.
+The place is filled with colourful lights, giving it a reputation for being the most beautiful cave in Southeast Asia.

-The story behind the naming of the cave is quite interesting.
+The story behind the cave’s naming is quite interesting.
 It is said that when the wall is hit, it makes an echoing “gong” sound.
 There is probably a lot to learn when you visit the cave.
-So, if you are looking for a recreational spot in Pacitan for your family, then Goa Gong is one destination that you should not miss.
+So, if you are looking for a recreational spot in Pacitan for your family, Goa Gong is one destination you should not miss.

 Tamansari – Yogyakarta